-Supporting patients spiritually and offering ministries of growth, hope and healing is part of the work of Wake Forest Baptist Medical Center, which since its earliest days has been an innovator in forging health and spiritual connections.
+Supporting patients spiritually and offering ministries of growth, hope and healing is part of the work of Wake Forest Baptist, which since its earliest days has been an innovator in forging health and spiritual connections.

-- Chaplaincy and Clinical Ministries, whose chaplains provide spiritual aid and other support to patients, their family members and employees at Wake Forest Baptist.
-Chaplains are available in the Medical Center 24 hours a day and can be contacted Monday through Friday, between 8 am and 5 pm, by calling 336-716-4745.
-At any other time, you can call the hospital operator or ask your nurse to call the on-call chaplain.
+- FaithHealth Chaplaincy and Clinical Ministries chaplains chaplains provide spiritual aid and other support to patients, their family members and employees at Wake Forest Baptist and are available 24 hours a day.
+Chaplains can be contacted 8 am - 5 pm, Monday through Friday, at 336-716-4745.
+After normal business hours you may call the hospital operator or ask your nurse to page the on-call chaplain.

-The Center for Congregational Health, which provides ministry and training to faith communities, lay leaders and clergy members across the country and in several foreign countries.
+- The Center for Congregational Health provides ministry and training to faith communities, lay leaders and clergy members across the country and in several foreign countries.
 The Center for Congregational Health is one of the oldest and most respected church consulting institutions in the United States.